The Greatest of All Time: Plot

-In 2008, at Kenya, the Special Anti-Terrorism Squad (SATS), consisting of M. S. Gandhi and his teammates Sunil Thiagarajan, Kalyan Sundaram and Ajay Govindharaj, intercept the terrorist Omar to extract uranium from him.
+In 2008, in Kenya, the Special Anti-Terrorism Squad (SATS), consisting of M. S. Gandhi and his teammates Sunil Thiagarajan, Kalyan Sundaram and Ajay Govindharaj, intercept the terrorist Omar to extract uranium from him.
 Their former chief, Rajiv Menon, absconding after being charged with treason, is also on the same train.
 They retrieve the uranium from Menon and destroy the train he was on, believing everyone on board, including Menon, to have died.
 Back in Delhi, the team lives undercover as employees of a tourism agency, hiding their real jobs from their families.
 Gandhi lives with his wife, Anuradha "Anu", who is pregnant, and their five-year-old son, Jeevan.

 Gandhi takes his family along to alleviate Anu's suspicions of infidelity when he is assigned a new mission in Bangkok.
 After completing the mission, Gandhi and his family are attacked, leading to Anu experiencing labour and Jeevan mysteriously disappearing.
 The police find a charred body believed to be Jeevan's, leaving Gandhi devastated.
 Anu delivers a baby girl but stops speaking to Gandhi out of grief.

 By 2024, Gandhi has left SATS and is working as an immigration officer at Chennai International Airport.
 He and Anu live separately, and their daughter, Jeevitha, lives with Anu.
 Upon Kalyan's suggestion, Gandhi's former boss, Nazeer, asks him to go to Moscow to train new officers at the reopened Indian Embassy.
 Though reluctant, Gandhi agrees, but during his time there, the embassy is attacked by a gang.
 Gandhi fights them off and is shocked to see one of the attackers, a young doppelgänger.
 He realizes it is Jeevan and confirms this when he helps him fend off the attackers.
 They return to Chennai, and the family reunites, with Anu starting to speak to Gandhi again.
 Nazeer calls Gandhi for an urgent meeting at the Chennai Metro station, stating that the information is so confidential it cannot be told over the phone.
 A masked man attacks Nazeer.
 Gandhi arrives just in time to fight off the attacker, but the masked man kills Nazeer.
 The masked figure is later revealed to be Jeevan and Gandhi swears to find the killer and take revenge for Nazeer's death.